camcimahir/artieQuemaxxing/ARCHITECTURE.md

 `OP_LEASE {id, deadline}` and hold the message in an invisible in-flight table until an `OP_ACK` arrived, with an expiry sweeper requeueing whatever lapsed.
-That design - including heartbeats for slow consumers and how replay re-arms unexpired leases - is worked out in README Design Q&A #3. **It is not implemented.** The `Status` field on `Message` is persisted on every `ENQUEUE` record (tombstones carry no message fields at all), so that change can land without a log-format version bump - but today it only ever holds `PENDING`.
+That design - including heartbeats for slow consumers and how replay re-arms unexpired leases, is worked out in the README design questions.
+**It is not
+implemented.** The `Status` field on `Message` is persisted on every `ENQUEUE` record (tombstones carry no message fields at all), so that change can land without a log-format version bump - but today it only ever holds `PENDING`.